Chioma Toplis: Early life

-Toplis, whose English name is Elizabeth, is a native of Umuahia, Abia State, in the South-eastern part of Nigeria.
-She is related to another popular Nollywood actor and past President of the Actors Guild of Nigeria, Ejike Asiegbu.
+Toplis, whose English name is Elizabeth, is a native of Umuahia, the capital city of Abia State, in the South-eastern part of Nigeria.
+She is related to another Nollywood actor and past President of the Actors Guild of Nigeria, Ejike Asiegbu.

+Education

 Between 1979 and 1985, she did her primary school education at several schools: St Michaels Primary School Umuahia, Orji Town Primary School Owerri, Umuhu Central School, Umuahia and 67 Infantry Battalion Primary School Faulks Road, Aba.
 Between 1985 and 1990 she schooled at Ohuhu Community Secondary School Amaogwugwu, Umuahia.
-When she left Nigeria and lived several years in London, she started at Valentine High School to study English Language and later enrolled at Barking and Dagenham College in 2003 to study Social Healthcare.
+When she left Nigeria and lived for several years in London, she started at Valentine High School to study English Language and later enrolled at Barking and Dagenham College in 2003 to study Social Healthcare.